Enchanted Artifacts Of The Gods

 The apples shine with a golden hue and are kept by Idun in her basket.
 On one occasion the goddess was kidnapped by Loki and given to the jotunn Thiazi.
 In her absence, the gods quickly began to age and weaken.
 They guard her, therefore, with their lives.

 Loki is mostly associated with theft and trickery.
-There is, however, one artifact forged by the god himself and that is his dart or wand.
+There is, however, one artifact forged by the god himself and that is wand, or possibly a sword.
 It is a magical object, as elusive as the god himself.
 Some describe it as a sword, others a piercing dart, yet others say it is a wand.
 Perhaps all three are correct.

 Even the name has multiple meanings including, ‘sure striking dart’, ‘wounding wand’, ‘wand-of-destruction’, and even the ‘damage twig’.